ibm-cloud-docs/cli/reference/ibmcloud/cli_plugin.md

 ## ibmcloud plugin list
 {: #ibmcloud_plugin_list}

 List all installed plug-ins in {{site.data.keyword.cloud_notm}} CLI.
-Each plug-in returns the current version installed, whether there is a more recent version available for update, and if the version of the plug-in installed supports private endpoint use.
+Each plug-in returns the current version that is installed, whether there is a more recent version available for update, and if the version of the plug-in installed supports private endpoint use.

 ```bash
 ibmcloud plugin list